MetalBlueberry/MountHeart/content/master/sidequests/thefactory/_index.md

 draft: false
 ---

-There is a factory owned by the prince that is trying to create potions that will increase the power of animals and humans to use them for
+There is a factory owned by the prince that is trying to create potions that will increase the power of animals and humans to use them for battle.

+There is an iridiscent naga